rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/11a-jenkins.md

             }
     ```

-3. Store the public key in `pet-battle` repo for anyone who would like to verify our images, alongside the Jenkinsfile changes.
+3. Store the public key in `pet-battle` repo for anyone who would like to verify our image, alongside the Jenkinsfile changes.
 This push will trigger a Jenkins job for build as well.

     ```bash
     cp /tmp/cosign.pub /projects/pet-battle/